Expedition Gear and Clothing

 Please provide the following items for yourself:

-Leather Work Boots: A pair of quality, comfortable, all-leather work boots that are already broken in.
-Lightweight hiking boots and tennis shoes are NOT acceptable.
+Leather Work Boots: A pair of sturdy, lace-up, comfortable, work boots that are already broken in.
+Boots should be above the ankle - tennis shoes are NOT acceptable.

 Work Gloves (2): Bring 2 pairs of leather-palmed gloves.
 All-leather gloves are highly recommended.

 Rain Gear: Both a rain jacket and rain pants are required.

 Day Pack: You will need a backpack that can carry your lunch, rain gear, extra layers, and 3 liters of water to the work site.
 You will carry this backpack every day, so it should fit well and be comfortable when fully loaded.
 School backpacks can work, but again- be prepared for it to get dirty and worn!

 Rigid-Frame Backpack: Internal or external packs are fine.
 This needs to be large enough to carry all your personal gear.
 55 liter is the minimum size pack you should consider bringing.
 If you are placed on a “front-country” crew, a large duffel bag or suitcase will be sufficient.

 Sleeping Bag: Down or synthetic bags are required.
 Cotton will not dry once it’s wet.
 Lightweight, compact, and warm bags are best for backpacking.
 We recommend a bag rated for 15 - 35 degrees F.